QuantEcon/python-lecture-sandpit.myst/lectures/house_auction.md

  - each bidder can bid on only one house during one round

- - a person who was high bidder on a particular house in one round  is understood to sit tight by submitting  that same bid for the same  house in the next round
+ - a person who was high bidder on a particular house in one round  is understood to submit  that same bid for the same  house in the next round

  - between rounds, a bidder who was not a high bidder can change the house on which he/she chooses to bid

  - the auction ends when the price of no house changes from one round to the next

  - all $n$ houses are allocated after the final round

+ - house $i$  is retained by the auctioneer if not prospective buyer offers more that $r_i$ for the house

 In this auction,  person $j$ never tells anyone else his/her private values $v_{ij}$

-## A Benevolent Social Planner
+## A Benevolent Planner

-In this mechanism, prospective buyers voluntarily choose to reveal their private values to a **social planner** who uses them to construct a socially optimal allocation
+This mechanism is designed so that all prospective buyers voluntarily choose to reveal their private values to a **social planner** who uses them to construct a socially optimal allocation.

 Among all feasible allocations,  a **socially optimal allocation** maximizes the sum of  private values across all prospective buyers.

-The planner tells everyone in advance how he/she will allocate houses based on the matrix of private values that prospective buyers report.
+The planner tells everyone in advance how he/she will allocate houses based on the matrix of values that prospective buyers report.

-The mechanism is designed to provide every prospective buyer the incentive to reveal his vector of private values to the planner.
+The mechanism provide every prospective buyer an incentive to reveal his vector of private values to the planner.

-After the planner receives everyone's vector of private values, the planner deploys a **sequential** algorithm to determine an **allocation** of houses and a set of **fees** that he charges awardees  for the negative **externalities** that their presence impose on other prospective buyers.
+After the planner receives everyone's vector of private values, the planner deploys a **sequential** algorithm to determine an **allocation** of houses and a set of **fees** that he charges awardees  for the negative **externality** that their presence impose on other prospective buyers.

 ## Equivalence of Allocations

-Remarkably, these two mechanisms produce virtually identical allocations.
+Remarkably, these two mechanisms can produce virtually identical allocations.

 We construct Python code for both mechanism.